Organic and Mechanical

 Organicism and mechanism, or simply the organic and mechanical view, have a long history.
 Apart from some mechanistically oriented Greek philosophers, the organic view was common until the Renaissance.
 Subsequently, mechanism became predominant, especially since the so-called Age of Enlightenment (Age of Reason).
 Newton’s mechanistic physics became the foundation of mechanism.
 Surprisingly, modern physics has turned more holistic, whereas the life sciences (including medicine) to a great extent are still anchored in and promote mechanistic thinking (see, for example, Capra 1996, Capra and Luisi 2014).
 However, organicist approaches have existed in the life sciences for a long time.
 For example, Goethe, the German poet and scientist, upheld an organic and holistic scientific outlook contrary to Newton’s mechanistic view.
 Today Goethe’s way of doing science is still practiced besides other holistic approaches (see, for example, Bortoft 1996).
 The Scientific and Medical Network among other organizations promotes holism and organicism and a general openness, but mechanistic science continues to dominate our mainstream culture, often in a rather dogmatic way that to most people is not obvious because of widespread indoctrination and conditioning (brainwashing) as pointed out by Sheldrake (2012) and others.

 The development of mechanistic science made possible the invention and construction of a plethora of machines ranging from very simple devices to highly complex computers and robots.
 These machines obviously have made life easier in many ways, but they also have dehumanized life and pose a considerable thread for the future of humankind.
-Some well-informed scientists such as Stephen Hawking and Bill Gates think that the artificial intelligence (AI) of robots of the future pose an existential problem for humankind because, as Stephen Hawking pointed out in a 2014 interview with the BBC, “humans, limited by slow biological evolution, couldn’t compete and would be superseded by AI."
+The increasing use of robots may eventually lead to large-scale unemployment.
+And some well-informed scientists such as Stephen Hawking and Bill Gates think that the artificial intelligence (AI) of robots of the future pose an existential problem for humankind because, as Stephen Hawking pointed out in a 2014 interview with the BBC, “humans, limited by slow biological evolution, couldn’t compete and would be superseded by AI."
 Therefore, Hawking concluded that artificial intelligence (AI) “could spell the end of the human race."
 In his book How to Create a Mind, Kurzweil envisaged that we will have intelligent robots with a mind, emotions, and morality by the 2030s.
 Many informed people, including Stephen Hawking find such a prospect potentially more dangerous than nuclear weapons.

 Mechanism is not only threatening our future; for centuries it has already degraded our view of the universe and living beings.
 According to mechanism, a living system such as an organism is a machine or has to be understood in terms of the machine metaphor.
 Since a machine consists of material components, mechanism implies materialism.
 An organism’s material components are organs, cells and molecules.
 Nowadays the life sciences place enormous emphasis on cells and molecules, especially DNA, the molecule of the genetic material (see Chapter 10).
 Because of this emphasis, modern biology and medicine that is based on biology have become biochemistry to a great extent, which implies reductionism.